juanbkm/donor2019/content/partners/bilateral/canada.md

 draft: false
 ---

-<a href="https://www.adb.org/publications/canada-fact-sheet" target="_blank">Canada</a> is refocusing its international development, humanitarian, and peace and security assistance to promoting gender equality and the empowerment of women and girls.
-Canada contributes to nine active ADB-administered trust funds and has cofinanced projects in Cambodia, Georgia, Indonesia, Samoa, and Viet Nam.

-<a href="https://www.international.gc.ca/gac-amc/index.aspx?lang=eng" target="_blank">Global Affairs Canada</a> (formerly the Department of Foreign Affairs, Trade, and Development) is the agency that channels development assistance, with special attention to fragile and conflict-affected and small island developing states.
-Top priority themes are gender equality; sustainable development, integrating the social, economic, and environmental dimension as well as peace, governance, and justice elements; and innovations in international assistance.
+#### Active Trust Funds
+* Asia Pacific Project Preparation Facility
+* Canadian Climate Fund for the Private Sector in Asia
+* Canadian Climate Fund for the Private Sector in Asia II
+* Canadian Cooperation Fund on Climate Change
+* Cooperation Fund in Support of Managing for Development Results
+* Gender and Development Cooperation Fund
+* Governance Cooperation Fund
+* Integrated Disaster Risk Management Fund
+* Regional Malaria and other Communicable Disease Threats Trust Fund

+#### Development Assistance Agency
+* Global Affairs Canada (formerly the Department of Foreign Affairs, Trade, and Development)

+<a href="https://www.adb.org/publications/canada-fact-sheet" target="_blank">Canada</a>’s priority themes are: (i) gender equality; (ii) increasing food security: food aid and nutrition; sustainable agricultural development particularly for small-scale farmers and women; (iii) securing the future of children and youth: access to quality education; maternal and child health; (iv) stimulating sustainable and inclusive economic growth: building economic foundations; growing businesses; and (v) innovations in international assistance.

+Canada’s priority sectors for development assistance are gender, governance, private sector development, and health, while special attention is given to fragile and conflict-affected and small island developing states.

 ##### _1 January 2014–31 December 2019_ Cofinancing with Canada